h2oai/h2o-3/h2o-docs/src/docs/develop/sparkling_water.md

     cd h2o-dev
     ./gradlew install # will build h2o and push it to your local Maven artifact cache

+> More detailed build and installation instructions are available in https://github.com/0xdata/h2o-dev/blob/master/README.md

 To do this for Java7 only, you can do this instead, which is a bit faster:

     ./gradlew -Pdisable.java6bytecode.gen install

 >If *gradle install* hangs it may be because some other process, such as IntelliJ, is holding the lock on the artifact cache.
 If so, stop that process and retry *gradle install*.